-This is NOT something for the programmers that the average user needs to concern them self with.
+This is NOT something for the Programmers that the average user needs to concern themself with.
 Even if you program several different radios, as long as they are the type that you connect to the computer one at the time for programming and they use different cables, you are good to go.
 RT Systems will make the process easy for you by finding the radio with no extra work on your part.
 What's described below is for Windows operating systems only.

-There are times that multiple radios connected to the same computer with several of the same programming cable.
-The radios are usually being controlled from other software with and RT Systems cable for the connection.
-The problem is caused when RT Systems' tries to "help" with programming by finding the radio to be programmed automatically.
+There are times that multiple radios are connected to the same computer with several of the same programming cable.
+The radios are usually being controlled from other software with the RT Systems cable for the connection.
+The problem is caused when RT Systems' tries to "help" with programming by automatically finding the radio to be programmed.
 With several of the same cable attached, the system does not know which one is connected to which radio and the process fails.

 Designed in to the Version 5 (Windows only) programmers is the ability to set a com port for the program to use.

-The option ForceSerialPort is available to the Version 5 programmers.
+The option ForceSerialPort is available to the Version 5 programmers (Windows only).
 To use ForceSerialPort

 - Be sure each programmer is up to date through Help | Check for Updates.
 Each one is processed separately.
 Be sure to do them all.